Multi-threshold Accelerate Failure Time Model: Simulation Study

 {The censoring rates are about 40\% for all cases.
-Assumption (A2) stipulates that $t_i$ and $c_i$ must be independent.
+Assumption (A2) stipulates that $T_i$ and $C_i$ must be independent.
 This assumption is satisfied in the first two examples.
-However, a more realistic assumption is that $t_i$ and $c_i$ are conditionally independent given $\underline x_i$.
-Example 3 is thus introduced to test the robustness of our method.}
+However, a more realistic assumption is that $T_i$ and $C_i$ are conditionally independent given $\mathbf X_i$.
+Example 3 is thus introduced to test the robustness of our method.} {Example 4 is the case where the regressors are moderately correlated. }